giopaglia/ModalDecisionTrees.jl/README.md

 # Modal Decision Trees & Forests

+### Interpretable classification models that natively deal with time-series!

 This package provides algorithms for learning *decision trees* and *decision forests* with enhanced abilities.
 Leveraging the express power of Modal Logic, these models can extract *temporal/spatial patterns*, and can natively handle data such as *time series* and *images* (without any data preprocessing).